blaketolmie/LFR/README.md

 - LEDs
 - Sensors
 - Motors
-- Config file - all #defines and pin defines
+- Config file - all #defines for pin and globals
 - Serial communication (println)

 NOTE: Only one reset switch is available since the RESET button is not connect to the microcontroller in the schematic.